pradeephubgit/questdb.io/docs/concept/geohashes.md

 ## InfluxDB line protocol

 Geohashes may also be inserted via InfluxDB line protocol.
-The required steps are given below.
+In order to perform inserts in this way:

 1. Create table with columns of geohash type beforehand: